 Dating back to 1612.
 Saint Peter’s Church is the oldest continuously running Anglican church outside of Britain.

-Cathedral fo the Most Holy Trinity aka, Bermuda Cathedral is worth visiting the 155-step tower for views of Hamilton Harbour.
+Cathedral of the Most Holy Trinity aka, Bermuda Cathedral is worth visiting the 155-step tower for views of Hamilton Harbour.

 8. Stroll the Streets of Hamilton, Bermuda